Who are we?

 All web servers track basic information about visitors to a website.
 This information includes, but is not limited to, internet protocol (IP) addresses, browser type, Internet Service Provider (ISP), date and time stamp, referring/exit pages, and possibly the number of clicks.
 It is not linked to any personally identifiable information.
 The purpose of the information is to analyze trends, administer the site, track user movement on the website, and gather demographic information.

-When a visitor leaves a comment on the site, we collect the data displayed on the comment form, the visitor’s IP address and browser user agent to help detect spam.
+When a visitor leaves a comment on the site, we collect the data displayed on the comment form, the visitor’s IP address, and the browser user agent to help detect spam.